WGKB

 WGKB (1510 kHz) is a commercial AM radio station licensed to Waukesha, Wisconsin, and serving the Greater Milwaukee media market.
-It is owned by Good Karma Brands, broadcasting a talk radio format aimed at Milwaukee's African American community.
+It is owned by Good Karma Sports, broadcasting a talk radio format aimed at Milwaukee's African American community.
 Along with sister stations WTMJ and WKTI, WGKB has its studios in the downtown 3rd Street Market Hall.
 WGKB features local hosts with live programs on weekdays from 7 a.m. to 6 p.m.
 The schedule is repeated at night and on weekends.

 WGKB is a daytimer station.
 It is powered at 250 watts, using a non-directional antenna.
 AM 1510 is a clear channel frequency reserved for WLAC in Nashville, so WGKB must go off the air at night to avoid interference.
 The transmitter is on Coral Drive near Les Paul Highway (U.S. Route 18) in Waukesha.
 Programming is heard around the clock on 250-watt FM translator W269DL at 101.7 MHz, which transmits from the WITI TV Tower in Shorewood.

 History

 WAUX and WAUK

 The station signed on the air on March 27, 1947.
 Its original call sign was WAUX, owned by the Waukesha Broadcasting Company.
 Its studios were at 319 West Main Street and its General Manager was Carl Taylor.
 Through the years, 1510 AM has had a series of formats, including variations of adult contemporary, country music and talk.

 In 1962, it added a sister station, WAUX-FM at 106.1 MHz.
 The two stations largely simulcast their programming in the early years.
 In 1965, they made a slight change in their call letters, becoming WAUK-AM-FM.
-In the 1970s, WAUK-FM began airing beautiful music and today it is country music outlet WMIL-FM, owned by iHeartMedia.
+In the 1970s, WAUK-FM began airing beautiful music.
+In the 1980s, it featured a comedy-only format and billed itself as "K-15: Your Comedy Connection."
+Today it is country music outlet WMIL-FM, owned by iHeartMedia.